 I’m a sucker for old fashioned, fluffy pancakes, and a breakfast composed primarily of white flour and syrup always makes me want to do a marathon.
 A Golden Girls marathon, that is.
+I love to cook on the best nonstick grill pan as well, but that is only on cheat days when I let myself consume a ton of calories.
 For me, protein and fiber and are must haves with breakfast if I want to avoid a day full of bad decisions (although I do believe in an occasional day full of bad decisions – EVERYTHING in moderation, right?).

 These pancakes are made with oats and almond meal, which is full of protein, iron, and magnesium.
 They have lovely texture and the almond extract gives them a nice flavor so that just a little butter and jam or syrup will do.

 1 C. AP flour